sowmiyanarasimhan7-tech/padida/README.md

 ## 🎓 About

-Built by a B.Tech AI/ML student as a hands-on project to explore full-stack development, service workers, push notifications, and AI integration — combining machine learning coursework with practical web development skills.
+Built by a B.E AI/ML student as a hands-on project to explore full-stack development, service workers, push notifications, and AI integration with practical web development skills.

 ---